 Lead in the human body can damage the brain and nervous system, and cause behavior and learning problems, especially in young children.
 Lead-based paint is usually not a hazard if it is in good condition (intact) and is not on an impact or high friction spots such as a window or the sills, or a door that is rubbing on its frame.
 Friction of two painted surfaces can create lead dust which may not be seen by the naked eye.
 However, it does become airborne.
 Lead dust can also form when lead-based paint is scraped, dry sanded or heated.
 Settled lead dust can re-enter the air when people sweep or walk through the dust or vacuum using an ordinary vacuum cleaner.

 It is recommended that when doing renovations to your home, a HEPA vacuum be used for cleaning up dust.
 The First-Time Homebuyer office at Catholic Charities has a HEPA vacuum available for use.
-Please call or email Jane.
+Please call or email Amy.
 We also recommend that you read the pamphlet “Renovate Right” available in our office, by calling 1-866-512-1800 or through the U.S. Government Printing Office.

 Gateways Community Living Program

-The Gateways Program provides community living, case management, and residential support services to at-risk individuals and families with mental illness, substance abuse, HIV/AIDS, and homelessness.
+The Gateways Program provides community living, case management, and residential support services to at-risk individuals and families with a mental health condition, substance abuse, HIV/AIDS, and homelessness.
 In addition, the program provides a continuum of housing options ranging from residences with 24-hour supervision and intense case management to a supported housing program offering case management and support services including subsidized independent housing.
 For more information, call 607.734.9784 (Chemung) or 607.535.2050 (Schuyler).
 Click here for more program details.